MillionConcepts/ahfe/document/bundle_documentation.md

 In [^11], Nagihara et al. give data from Apollo 15 TG11, TG12, and TG22; and
 from Apollo 17 TG11 and TG21.
 They give explicit temperature values for thermometers A and B of each bridge to millikelvin precision.
 They give time in DOY UTC.
-They do not downsample the data, so unlike the Lamont data, this time series is given to millisecond precision and at a sampling density generally reflective of the density listed in mission documentation.
+They do not downsample the data, so, unlike the Lamont data, their time series are given to millisecond precision and at a sampling density generally reflective of the density specified in mission documentation.

 ### Nagihara PDS format